 - Single steel ridged or corrugated gasket.

 8: Cylinder Liners

-Cylinder liners are cylindrical-shaped structures that are used in the cylinders to minimise its wear.
-They are one of the most critical functional parts that make up the engine's interior.
+Cylinder liners are cylindrical-shaped car engine part that are used in the cylinders to minimise their wear.
+They are one of the most critical functional parts that make up the engine’s interior.

 Cylinder liners of the engine cylinder are made by casting a special alloy iron that contains manganese, nickel, silicon, and chromium.
 They need to be replaced when they wear out.

 Usually, cylinder liners are cast centrifugally.
 They are quite resistant to wear and corrosion and hence, provide considerably longer engine life.

 Well, it’s a common notion in the automobile industry and amongst automobile enthusiasts that the cruciality of the parts of a car engine is decided by how much they can inhibit the vehicle’s movement if they break down.
 In that regard, the crankshaft is the most critical part of main engine component after the engine itself) of an internal combustion engine assembly.
 Why?
 Well, it is the place where power changes hands.

 Wondering how car engine works?
 The engine generates raw power through the combustion in the cylinders, which pushes the pistons down.
 These pistons are connected to the crankshaft via connecting rods, and this crankshaft is further connected to the transmission of the vehicle.
 The crankshaft is the ultimate stage for power before its being sent to the transmission.
 Hence, no matter how many cylinders your engine has got, it will be a stalked engine if the crankshaft isn’t working.
 Talking about the mechanicals, the crankshaft is a long, perfectly balanced metal rod.